Home

 Examples of restrictive covenants

-A landowner might impose a restrictive covenant that the land can only be used for residential purposes, this means the buyer can’t later turn it into a commercial property
+• Residential use only: A covenant might state that the land can only be used for housing, meaning the owner can’t turn it into a shop, office, or other business.

-A landowner might restrict the buyer from subdividing the land into smaller plots to maintain the overall character of an area.
+• No subdivision: A landowner may ban the buyer from dividing the land into smaller plots to preserve the area’s original character.

 How enforceable are restrictive covenants?